l3uddz/traktarr/README.md

 ### Setup

-To have traktarr get Movies and Shows for you automatically, on set interval, do the following:
+To have Traktarr get Movies and Shows for you automatically, on set interval, do the following:

 1. `sudo cp /opt/traktarr/systemd/traktarr.service /etc/systemd/system/`